 Donate Supplies to Relief Organizations

 While cash can help with immediate needs, physical supplies are also in great demand as residents put the pieces of their lives back together.
 United for Puerto Rico has put together a list of items desperately needed on the island.
-The most needed supplies include bottled water, diapers, canned foods, garbage bags, towels, pet food, and over-the-counter medicine.
+The most demanded supplies include bottled water, diapers, canned foods, garbage bags, towels, pet food, and over-the-counter medicine.

 As supplies shipped by individuals to the islands may be delayed, the easiest way to contribute is through local and national organizations.
 Groups like The Salvation Army not only accept the donations of physical goods, but also have the infrastructure to distribute items to those in need.
 Again, before making a donation, be sure to clear potential partners with the Better Business Bureau or Charity Navigator, to ensure your donations will go to their intended recipients.